dotnet/linker/docs/error-codes.md

 #### `IL2054`: Invalid argument value 'argumentValue' for attribute 'attribute'

 - The value 'argumentValue' used in a custom attribute annotation does not match the type of one of the attribute's constructor arguments.
 The arguments used for a custom attribute annotation should be declared in the same order the constructor uses.

+#### `IL2055`: Reflection call 'reflection call method' inside 'method name' is trying to make a case insensitive lookup which is not supported by the linker

+- Case insensitive lookups are not supported by the linker, the reflection call 'reflection call method' being called inside 'method name' is making use of a case insensitive parameter.
+Change the parameter to make a case sensitive search.